admin: First posted on 2010 03 23

 Scales is a piece of software for your mobile designed to show you various scales on various instruments and the chords that belong to those scales.
 I built Scales, because every time I get together to play with different people they pick different songs (I am pretty easy going) and then start wondering about what scales those songs are in, how to play various chords, and so on.

 Scales is free.
-You can download this mobile music software here.
 It is such a small application.

 - You pick your root note and scale (let's say melodic ascending minor scale in A).